jewelsjacobs/jewelsjacobs.github.io/source/create-app-lunch-and-learn/index.markdown

 ## Preparing For The Course

- * You'll save time by downloading and installing all of the required applications before the class.
+ * You'll save time by downloading and installing all of the required applications before the lab.
 View the [Downloading And Installing Stuff](http://html5devgal.com/getting-started/#downloading-and-installing-stuff) section.

 ## [Lets Get Started . . .](/getting-started/)